Economy of Moldova: Wages and prices

-In December 2015 the average salary for state employees was MDL 4162 and the average salary in private sector was MDL 5684, up by 4.0% and 8.6% against 2014 respectively.

 Property rights

 The U.S. Department of Commerce reports that the "legal system has improved in recent years.
 Moldova has a documented and consistently applied commercial law."
 Nevertheless, much more needs to be done.
 According to the U.S. Department of State, "The Constitution provides for an independent judiciary; however, the executive branch has exerted undue influence on the judiciary.
 Many observers believe that arrears in salary payments also make it difficult for judges to remain independent from outside influences and free from corruption."

 Regulation

 "Bureaucratic procedures are not always transparent and red tape often makes processing unnecessarily long," reports the U.S. Department of Commerce. "[C]ommercial law is a confusing patchwork of narrow statutes and an outdated civil code.
 With USAID experts, a draft civil code has been developed which follows the current European practice of incorporating commercial law provisions."
 The same source reports that anti-corruption laws "are not effectively enforced and corruption exists at an advanced level."
 A report provided by the World Bank indicates that labor laws are somewhat rigid.